-The prophet Isaiah says in Chapter 9:2, "The people that walked in darkness have seen a great light; for to us a child is born, to us a son is given."
+The prophet Isaiah says in Chapter 9, verse 2, "The people that walked in darkness have seen a great light; for to us a child is born, to us a son is given."
 The gospel of John puts it this way, "In him was life, and that life was the light of men.
 The light shines in the darkness, but the darkness has not understood it", John.1:4-5.
-Light shining in darkness, and few understand, few see.
-Maybe that's the purpose of the partying and the noise, and the pushing and the shoving, and the buying and the selling.
-It hides the loneliness, the lostness, the darkness of life.
-It leaves no room to think - as there was no room in the inn.
+Light shining in darkness, and very few understand.
+Maybe that's the purpose of the partying and the noise, the pushing and the shoving, the buying and the selling.
+It hides the loneliness, the lostness, the darkness of life; it leaves no room to think, just as there was no room in the inn.

 In one of our impersonal suburbs there is a widow.
 She has three children.
 Her husband, when he was alive, left her for a younger woman.
 Her daughter was fourteen years old at the time, and dad successfully convinced her that mum was to blame.
-Her daughter has only now started to talk to her some five years later.
+The daughter has only now started to talk to her mum some five years later.
 This lady still thinks that she was to blame, why else would her husband leave her.
-All the noise of the silly season cannot hide the darkness within.
+All the noise of the silly season can't hide the darkness she feels within.

 "And they were terrified."
-Darkness and fear within.
-Loneliness, guilt, shame, sadness, depression, hurt........
-The trouble is, you see, that all the jolly Santas ever born can't lift the darkness of our inner selves.
-All the Christmas dinners and parties, giving and receiving; none of it can take away that inner darkness that haunts us at this time of year.
+Darkness and fear within - loneliness, guilt, shame, sadness, depression, hurt........
+The trouble is that all the jolly Santas ever born can't lift the darkness of our inner selves.
+All the Christmas dinners and parties, giving and receiving, none of it can take away that inner darkness that haunts us at this time of the year.